puzpuzpuz/questdb.io/docs/develop/insert-data.md

 Heavily out of order data refers to data with the following traits:

 - The data is mostly unsorted.
 - The data belongs to different parts of different partitions in an arbitrary manner.

 ## InfluxDB Line Protocol (ILP)

-The InfluxDB Line Protocol (ILP) is a text protocol over TCP on port `9009`.
+The InfluxDB Line Protocol is a text protocol over TCP on port `9009`.

 It is a one-way protocol to insert data, focusing on simplicity and performance.